7+ Tampa Bay Museums Your Kids Will Love

 4801 E Fowler Avenue, Tampa

 MOSI has many favorites for all of your STEAM interests from the Bed of Nails, Cargo, Loading, the Hurricane Machine, IdeaZone, Mission Moon Base, Dinovations, and to Slippery Science, the Tampa Bay Lightning themed and sponsored exhibit at this incredible kids’ museum.
-Over at CONNECTUS, guests can see and feel the future with many state-of-art displays and technologies.
+Also, be sure to check out the new SciLinx putt putt course on the lawn!

 The Tampa Bay History Center